 Enable prefilling on embedded forms

-Because form prefilling requires the form to fetch contact values from your Dynamics 365 for Customer Engagement database, a few extra security measures are in place to help protect contacts' privacy.
+Because form prefilling requires the form to fetch contact values from your Dynamics 365 database, a few extra security measures are in place to help protect contacts' privacy.
 This means that contacts need to opt-in for form prefilling and that you must authenticate each external domain where you'll embed the form.
 The solution only allows prefilled values to be shown to contacts whose contact record has the allow-prefill flag set.
 Contacts can set or clear their allow-prefill flag themselves using a landing any page form, provided the form includes the setting.
-Dynamics 365 for Marketing users can also edit a contact record directly to edit this setting for that contact.
+Dynamics 365 Marketing users can also edit a contact record directly to edit this setting for that contact.

 To create a form with prefilling that you can embed on an external website: